nvim-pack/nvim-spectre/README.md

 ## Why Spectre?
 * Use regex in search
 * It can filter search by path glob (filetype)
-* It onnly search when you leave **Insert Mode**.
+* It only search when you leave **Insert Mode**.
 You don't need a typeahead function .
 It always search when you type and it is very useless on search with regex
 * Use 1 buffer and you can edit or move
 * A tool to replace text on project